About 70 incoming freshmen will attend the Summer Transition Program (STP) Aug. 13-18 to get a jump-start on adjusting to college life.

 STP participants will also have computer training and learn about scholarship opportunities for study abroad, internships, and research.

-Lynchburg College will be launching Experiential Learning Grants (ELGs) for all full-time undergraduate students to use for winter/summer terms beginning in December 2010.
+University of Lynchburg will be launching Experiential Learning Grants (ELGs) for all full-time undergraduate students to use for winter/summer terms beginning in December 2010.
 ELGs are tuition credit vouchers that can be used to cover half of the tuition charges, up to a total of three credits, for these experiences.
 Every full-time undergraduate will be granted one ELG voucher per year that can be used for up to three credits per year until they graduate.

 Also new is the Expanding Your Horizons program for first-generation college students; those in the program will qualify for $750 scholarships provided through funding from the Walmart Foundation for study abroad, internships, and research.